AMIA 2022 Annual Symposium Registration

 Students must be enrolled in a degree or post-doctoral program at the time of the AMIA 2022 Annual Symposium.
 Students who graduate/complete their programs before October 30, 2022, are not eligible for the student rates.
 AMIA reserves the right to request proof of student status at any time between the receipt of registration and the start of the symposium.

-COVID-19 Protocol and Requirements for Attendance
+Requirements for Attendance

 Cancellation of a conference registration does not constitute cancellation of a hotel room.
 Please be sure to handle both separately.
 Cancellation and refund requests must be received by AMIA in writing (send your request to Dasha Cohen, AMIA Director of Meetings).